 "Have you ever had to do something you... of necessity but for which you knew you would never forgive yourself?"
 Agidda smiled.
 "Another thing I would caution you against is answering a question with a question.
 That goes for interactions with both me and the countess."
 "I had to choose between the Empress and the Imperium.
 I chose the Imperium."
 "Was it for the sake of the Imperium or rather for your family back on Rhylanor as well as all the families of all the personnel with whom you served?"
 "It was for them also," Olav said, nodding, "but it was primarily for the Imperium.
 Everything I ever did was ultimately for the Imperium.
 And everything I will ever do, however long and in whatever form I may exist, shall be for the Imperium.
 Duty above all else."
 Agidda looked at Olav's hologram for a long moment, then nodded.
 "Pause it," he said.
 I complied.
 We both stared at each other, Olav now frozen in time.
 "What do you think?"
 Agidda asked.
 "Does it pass muster?"
 "It seems more stable than the last version I dealt with," I said, nodding.
 "Quicker to understand what it is and what it's doing."
 I handed the remote back to Agidda.
 "You have the final decision, but I think it's impressive enough 193 Also known as Zhdant.
-See https://wiki.travellerrpg.com/Zhdant (world) it present her at the Moot, I think it will serve."
+See https://wiki.travellerrpg.com/Zhdant (world) to pass muster.
+Unless the Countess plans to have is that it can be used to justify nearly anything, it present her at the Moot, I think it will serve."
 "Present her at the Moot?"
 "I meant if she were to present it at the Moot," I quickly recovered.
 "There are, no doubt, many more Plankwell scholars there who would set a much more rigorous standard for it to meet."
 "Ah, I see."
 Agidda looked toward the door.
 "Guard," he said, raising his voice, "I believe we are ready for the Countess."
-The guard nodded and said something into his wristcom.
+The guard nodded and said something into his agenda, its own desires and manipulations. wristcom.
 "I want to commend you on how you handled it," Agidda said as we waited.
 "According to what I'd seen from the logs of the previous iteration, that Ensign - Florence, I think her name was gave the simulation far too much deference."
 "I too found Ensign Florence a little overenthusiastic."
 "Generally, have problem Ι no with enthusiasm, but in that case the consequence was that the simulation's first version forgot its place.
 It effectively thought it was Olav."
 "I have been used to people conflating the legend and the name all my life.
 It's easy to forget what is right in front of your eyes when you wish fervently for something that might never happen."
 "I'm not sure I follow," Agidda said, tilting his head slightly to the side.